4d4stra/snorkel-jax/README.md

 # snorkel-jax
-Additional updates from snorkel package:
+This package takes the core ideas implemented in *[Snorkel](https://github.com/snorkel-team/snorkel)* and *[Snorkel MeTaL](https://github.com/HazyResearch/metal)* and reimplements them fully in *[JAX](https://github.com/google/jax)*.

+This package follows *[Snorkel](https://github.com/snorkel-team/snorkel)* most closely, however, there are a number of changes.
+1. Methodological Updates:
+    1. Merge in handling of dependencies from MeTaL
+2. Optimization Models:
+    1. Optimization model "Adamax" was removed
+    2. "RMSProp" was added
+    3. Migrate parameter l2 => weight_decay
+3. Implementation Optimization
+    1. There is no base numpy in this implementation; everything is fully implemented with *[JAX](https://github.com/google/jax)*
-Merge in handling of dependencies from MeTaL Optimization model "Adamax" was replace by "RMSProp" Migrate parameter l2 => weight_decay vectorized label model predict method removed "true random" from tie break rules some optimizations in the way things are computed in LFAnalysis Native implementation of the Hungarian Algorithm for handling column permutation symmetry
+    2. vectorized label model predict method
+    3. some optimizations in the way things are computed in LFAnalysis
+    4. Native implementation of the Hungarian Algorithm for handling column permutation symmetry
+4. Miscellaneous
+    1. removed "true random" from tie break rules

 | Parameter | Description | Default | Valid Types |
 | --- | --- | --- | --- |